duluca/angular1.5-starter/README.md

 ## How to run

 - 'from the root application directory run the following:'
+- '(Optional) npm install http-server -g'
 - `npm install`
 - `npm start`
-- 'note and paste the "Available On location"'
+- 'note and paste the "Available On" location'